Privacy & Security

 Obtaining data from suppliers where permitted to do so;

-Where necessary, we will verify the data we control is correct and we may share your information in accordance with our legitimate interest with;
+Where necessary, we will verify that the data we control is correct and we may share your information, in accordance with our legitimate interests, with:

 The original creditor,